 Nathan Leuthold choose not to testify at his trial but spoke to Dateline NBC correspondent Andrea Canning after the sentence showing how manipulative and self centered he is:

 Nathan Leuthold: I was in third grade, she was in fourth grade at the time and I doubt… doubt she even knew I existed, but even then, I thought she was the cutest girl in the school.

 Nathan is a narcissist, he gives us a glimpse of his personality disorder when he says that even she didn’t know he existed he thought she was the cutest girl in the world.

 Andrea Canning: What was that you liked about her so much?

 Nathan Leuthold: It was the curly hairs and the bouncy curls and just happy-go-lucky smile in junior high they begin to see your character and what kind of person she was that way.

 Nathan Leuthold: Her parents didn’t believe in dating so we were just good friend and I went to her church activities she came to mine and saw each other at school and that’s how all started, she was my first girlfriend and my only girlfriend.

 Nathan Leuthold: I looked at Denise’s mom at the time and I saw what she was as a woman, as a wife, as a mother and I saw that Denise really favoured her mother and so I said that’s what I want.

-Nathan’s idea of a relationship is “that’s what I want”, as a narcissist, he chose Denise to fill his need, to enhance his idea of an image of perfection.
+Nathan’s idea of a relationship is “that’s what I want”; as a narcissist, he choose Denise to fill his need, to enhance his idea of an image of perfection.